DevMountain/Flashlight_Master/README.md

 ### Outlets / Actions

 1. Navigate to your Main.storyboard file and select your Flashlight ViewController
-2. Click on your assistant editor.
-It looks like two rings that slightly intersect.
-   Alternatively you could Option + Click on your FlashlightViewController.swift file to open that file in your assistant editor.
+2. With the storyboard open, Option + Click on your FlashlightViewController.swift file to open that file in your assistant editor.
 3. Create an `Outlet` for your button by control-dragging from your `Button` to the `FlashlightViewControler.swift` file that your Assistant editor opened.
 Name your button `flashlightToggleButton`
 ** Remember: Outlets should be placed above your `ViewDidLoad`